AndyChan366/fundamentals-of-multimedia/README.md

 # fundamentals-of-multimedia
-This is the homework of course "multimedia technology" in SYSU
+This is the homework of course multimedia technology in SYSU

-Teacher: Dongyu Zhang && Liang Lin
+Teacher: **Dongyu Zhang && Liang Lin**